edgeworx/docs/content/en/docs/guides/deploy.md

 {{<info>}}
 After you have installed Docker, you can use `docker` commands in terminal.
-You will be using these commands to package your Darcy AI applications for deployment, including deploying to edge devices that are a different CPU architecture than your computer!
+You will be using these commands to package your application for deployment, including deploying to edge devices that are a different CPU architecture than your computer!
 To make sure you can use the latest Docker build commands like `buildx` you can add an environment variable to your computer with the following command `export DOCKER_CLI_EXPERIMENTAL=enabled`.
 This will tell Docker to allow use of the latest